koobzaar/Exalted/README.md

 **Exalted** is a simple yet efficient tool designed to allow League of Legends players inject official skins into their game.
 It was made after the [brand-new 32000RP skin tier](https://www.leagueoflegends.com/en-us/news/game-updates/dev-exalted-skins-the-mythic-shop-and-nexus-finishers/) announced by Riot Games!

-Exalted works by loading a catalog of skins from our [lol-skins-developer](https://github.com/koobzaar/lol-skins-developer) repository, allowing you to browse through a wide variety of options for each champion, and then injecting your chosen skin into the game.
+Exalted works by loading a catalog of skins from our [lol-skins-developer](https://github.com/koobzaar/lol-skins-developer) repository, automatically generated using [RitoSkin](https://github.com/nylish/ritoskin), from [Nylish](https://github.com/nylish), allowing you to browse through a wide variety of options for each champion, and then injecting your chosen skin into the game.
 It's important to note that these skins are only visible to you and do not offer any gameplay advantages.

 The purpose of this project is not to undermine the custom skin scene within League of Legends.
 Instead, we aim to provide a solution for players who have been unable to afford skins since the introduction of Vanguard.
 Previously, these players relied on tools like LolSkin or R3nzSkin, which are no longer viable.